 Breath Alcohol Testing

-Breath Alcohol Testing is the most common method of testing for alcohol consumption in the workplace.
-The test is quick, non-invasive, and provides immediate results, making it a popular choice among employers.
-It works by measuring the level of alcohol in a person’s breath, which is an indicator of the amount of alcohol in their bloodstream.
+Breath Alcohol Testing is the most common method for detecting alcohol consumption in the workplace.
+It is quick, non-invasive, and provides immediate results, making it popular among employers.
+The test measures alcohol levels in a person’s breath, reflecting alcohol in their bloodstream.

-Employers use Breath Alcohol Testing to ensure the safety of their workplace and to promote a productive working environment.
-It can be performed randomly or as a condition of employment, and in some cases, it may be conducted after a workplace incident or if an employer suspects an employee of being under the influence.
+Employers use Breath Alcohol Testing to ensure workplace safety and promote productivity.
+Testing may occur randomly, as a condition of employment, or after an incident, especially if an employee is suspected of being under the influence.

 Blood alcohol test

-Blood alcohol testing is a method of measuring the level of alcohol in a person’s bloodstream, and it is rarely used in workplace alcohol testing programs.
-The test measures the actual alcohol in the bloodstream and must be conducted in a laboratory, so results are not immediate.
-The Federal Railroad Administration (FRA) requires blood alcohol testing post-accident.
+Blood alcohol testing measures alcohol levels in a person’s bloodstream, but it rarely appears in workplace alcohol testing programs.
+The test analyzes alcohol in the bloodstream and requires a laboratory for results, which are not immediate.
+The Federal Railroad Administration (FRA) requires blood alcohol testing after an accident.

 Saliva alcohol test